Reza-Rezvan/AdvanceSplice/README.md

 ## Usage

 1. Prepare your dataset in the required format (refer to the Datasets section).
-2. Use the Deep_models encoder first ro encode your data (AdvanceSplice used One-hot encoding). if you want to use two or three gram data, just read data because we encode and save them in Data
+2. Use the Deep_models encoder first ro encode your data (AdvanceSplice used One-hot encoding). if you want to use two or three gram data, just read data because we encode and save them in Data.
+3. Use LSTM_Char2Num encoder (Char2int) to use Character-to-numerical encoding.
-3. Train your data with deep models.
+4. Train your data with deep models (Deep_models or LSTM_Char2Num, based on your encoder method).
-4. Evaluate the models.
+5. Evaluate the models.

 ## Datasets